.psts are like vermin.

 Experts agree they are a pest and IT departments across the world are all too familiar with the support nightmares they create.
 They also carry the risk of data loss & exposure.

 Apart from being massively out-of-control in most organisations (difficult to locate on users’ hard disks and containing unknown evils), they are inherently difficult to grapple with.

-Having worked on PST elimination projects for over a decade now, we have encountered quite a few challenges and gotchas.
-Here's just a few to bear in mind if you are planning to get rid of your PSTs.
+Having worked on PST elimination projects for over fifteen years now, we have encountered quite a few challenges and gotchas.
+Here’s just a few to bear in mind if you are planning to get rid of your PSTs.